oceanKingEth/zku.one-assignment1/README.md

-# zku.one-assignment 1
+# zku.one-background assignment
-this is the code that accompanies the first assignment for zku.one
+this is the code that accompanies the background assignment for zku.one